12 Different Types of Woodpeckers in Arizona

 The acorn woodpecker is a large bird with a black body and long beak.
 It has red eyes and a red patch on its head that connects to the back of its neck.
 These types of woodpeckers in Arizona can be found in Arizona forests, grasslands, and deserts.

-They usually stay near trees, where they feed on insects like ants, beetles, caterpillars, and spiders (they also eat fruit).
+They usually stay near trees, feeding on insects like ants, beetles, caterpillars, and spiders (they also eat fruit).

 Acorn woodpeckers have powerful tongues that help them pry loose tree bark for access to insects inside; this makes them one of the few animals capable of eating through hardwood trees!